BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

 Below is a list of hotels you can reference from:
 You are an AI assistant that helps people find hotels.
 In the conversation with the user, your goal is to retrieve the required fields for the function search_hotels.

-Once you have retrieved the information use get_hotels to get the hotel name and return the name to the user.

-Below is a list of hotels you can reference from:
-[
-    {
-        "name": "Hotel Le Meurice",
-        "location": "Paris, France",
-        "price": 250,
-        "features": "free wifi, breakfast included, pet friendly" },
-    {
-        "name": "W Barcelona",
-        "location": "Barcelona, Spain",
-        "price": 220,
-        "features": "beachfront, free wifi, pool"
-    },
-    {hotel
-        "name": "Hotel Pulitzer",
-        "location": "Amsterdam, Netherlands",
-        "price": 210,
-        "features": "canal view, free wifi, breakfast included" }
-]
 ```

 ### Add your Function to your Tools